microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0/New-MgGroupEventAttachment.md

 ```

 ## DESCRIPTION
-The collection of FileAttachment, ItemAttachment, and referenceAttachment attachments for the event.
-Navigation property.
-Read-only.
-Nullable.
+Create new navigation property to attachments for groups

 ## EXAMPLES